ArchitecturalDogSoftware/1N4/README.md

 1N4, pronounched 'ee-nah' (/inä/), is a Discord bot made for a private Minecraft SMP.

 It provides moderation capabilities and various useful features, while also including built-in lore through the official bot.
+None of the bot's lore will be provided through this repository for the sake of secrecy.
+Spoilers are no fun!

-1N4 probably isn't for you, as it is highly specialized for what we need.
+1N4 probably isn't for you, as it is highly specialized for what our server needs as a group.

 ## Usage